PowerGridModel/power-grid-model/docs/user_manual/serialization.md

 - [`BatchDataset`](#json-schema-batch-dataset-object): `Array`
   - [`SingleDataset`](#json-schema-single-dataset-object): a single dataset per batch scenario.

+Note that the actual deserialized data representation may be sparse or dense, depending on the contents.
+Regardless of whether the deserialized data representation data is sparse or dense, the serialization format remains the same.

 #### JSON schema component dataset object

 A [`ComponentDataset`](#json-schema-component-dataset-object) is an array of [`ComponentData`](#json-schema-component-data-object)s per component of the same type.